eschluntz/chess_engine/readme.md

 I want to stick as close as I can to tic-tac-toe: a 2D numpy grid.
 I've seen some representations online use different letters, and then capital / lowercase to denote team.

+It looks like there are also representations that that are "piece centric" rather than "square centric".
+I'm going to stick with board centric for now becuase it's more intuitive to me, but I can see that a piece centric model might be easier to iterate over.

+It also looks like for high perforamnce there are things called "bitfields"

 Beyond storing the data, the board object will need to:

 1. iterate over possible moves